-Select all the items with attachments, right-click on the selected files, and choose Manage Attachments > Rename Attachments.
+Select all the items with attachments, right-click on the selected files, and choose Manage Attachments > Rename and Move.
 ZotFile will move the files from the storage folder in your Zotero directory to the folder specified in the preferences.
 In the Zotero library, you will now see attached links to the files in this folder.

 Now when using the Zotero connector to save a reference to your library, the attached file will be saved to the folder you created in your sync app and a link to that file will be attached to the reference in the library.
-To annotate the attachments, use the link to open a PDF, annotate and save it, then right-click on the link and choose Manage Attachments > Extract Annotations.

 Note: Because the PDFs are now stored outside of the Zotero directory, moving items to the trash will only delete the reference, not the PDF.
 Follow these steps: